AleksaC/mips/README.md

-This repository contains exercises in MIPS assembly done as practice for a partial exam in compilers course at my college.
+This repository contains exercises in MIPS assembly done as practice for a partial exam in compilers course at my university.